 - Millennials aren’t buying homes at the rates their parents did.
 They are renting longer and living in multigenerational homes.

-- In 2016, one in three Millennials lived in multigenerational households, more than any other generation.
+- Nearly 1 in 3 Millennials under the age of 35 live in multigenerational households, more than any other generation.
 Men between the ages of 25 and 34 are more likely than women the same age to live in multigenerational homes.

 But don’t cry for Millennials just yet.
 While Millennials are earning less than their parents did at their age, a recent survey found that Millennials are also more likely to plan their spending than Gen Xers and Boomers.